Samsung/tizen-docs/docs/application/dotnet/samples/ui/overview.md

 			<td>
 			<p><a href="https://github.com/Samsung/Tizen-CSharp-Samples/tree/master/Mobile/UI/EmailUI" target="_blank"><strong>(M) Email UI</strong></a></p>
 			<p>This sample application demonstrates how to configure the screen using a variety of objects.<br />
-			(This sample is only a reference for creating the UI layout of an application.
-Some menus and UI components do not provide the real functions of an application.)</p>
+			(This sample only demonstrates how to create your UI application only, not the functionality of your application.)</p>
 			</td>
 		</tr>
 		<tr>